Uber’s second-in-command, chief marketing officer depart in post-IPO shakeup

-Uber’s second-in-command and its chief marketing officer will be leaving the company, CEO Dara Khosrowshahi announced Friday, a major executive shakeup following the company’s initial public offering last month.
+Uber’s second-in-command and its chief marketing officer will be leaving the company, chief executive Dara Khosrowshahi announced Friday, a major shake-up following the company’s initial public offering last month.

-Khosrowshahi told employees that Barney Harford, chief operating officer, and Rebecca Messina, chief marketing officer, will be departing the company as he consolidates executive roles following the high-profile stock market listing.
+Khosrowshahi told employees that Barney Harford, chief operating officer, and Rebecca Messina, chief marketing officer, will be leaving the company as he consolidates executive roles after the high-profile stock market listing.

-“There’s never really a right time to announce departures or changes like this, but with the IPO behind us, I felt this was a good moment to simplify our org and set us up for the future,” Khosrowshahi said in an email obtained by the Post.
+“There’s never really a right time to announce departures or changes like this, but with the IPO behind us, I felt this was a good moment to simplify our org and set us up for the future,” Khosrowshahi said in an email obtained by The Washington Post.

 [Uber rang in its IPO with champagne and mimosas.
 Then the hangover began.]

-Khosrowshahi said in the email he was assuming command of Uber’s core business, helming the main ridesharing business as well as its food delivery branch, with top executives reporting directly to him.
+Khosrowshahi said in the email that he was assuming command of Uber’s main ride-hailing business as well as its food delivery branch, with top executives reporting directly to him.
 That eliminates Uber’s chief operating officer role.

-Despite a years-long effort to stabilize the company, the turmoil at the ride hailing giant is far from over.
+Despite a years-long effort to stabilize the company, the turmoil at the ride-hailing giant is far from over.
 Uber has been working to reform its image after female employees accused the company of failing to address allegations of sexual harassment and of fostering a “tech bro” atmosphere.
-Investors pushed out Uber’s longtime chief executive in 2017, bringing in as CEO Khosrowshahi, who later added his long-time associate, Harford.
+Investors pushed out Uber’s longtime chief executive in 2017, bringing in Khosrowshahi, who later added his longtime associate Harford.

 [Uber’s first day of trading ended deep in the red over gig-economy fears]

-During Harford’s less than two-year tenure, he had made some employees uncomfortable with what they described as offhand remarks that could be seen as culturally insensitive, according to people close to the company who requested anonymity because they weren’t authorized to speak publicly.
+During Harford’s less-than-two-year tenure, he made some employees uncomfortable with what they described as offhand remarks that could be seen as culturally insensitive, according to people close to the company who spoke on the condition of anonymity because they weren’t authorized to talk publicly.
 That included commenting on people’s hairstyles or style of dress, the people said.

-In a letter of contrition to staff after reports about his behavior surfaced last summer, Harford said he was undergoing sensitivity training.
+In a letter of contrition to staffers after reports about his behavior surfaced last summer, Harford said he was undergoing sensitivity training.

+Uber spokesman Noah Edwardsen said Harford’s departure was unrelated to the investigation, which has since concluded.

 Khosrowshahi and Harford have worked together for years, including at Expedia, where Khosrowshahi was CEO.
 Some employees more recently expressed dismay at Harford’s 2018 compensation, which at $47.6 million outpaced even Khosrowshahi’s.

 Messina, a former executive with Coca-Cola and liquor maker Beam Suntory, served a short stint at Uber.
-She was hired in October as its first global marketing chief.
+She was hired last fall as its first global marketing chief.
 Under her watch, the company has sought to revamp its tattered image, including through ads that emphasize Uber’s strides in changing its workplace culture and safety improvements.